nestauk/ds-cookiecutter/docs/docs/quickstart.md

     -   `s3_bucket`: The name of an S3 bucket to store assets for this project
         -   This bucket will be created for you in the next section
         -   **Careful**: This needs to not conflict with any existing s3 bucket name and [S3 bucket names](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) must only contain lowercase letters, numbers, dots, and hyphens.
-        -   This value can be reconfigured in `.env.shared`
+        -   This value can be reconfigured in `.envrc`.
     -   `github_account`: The github account that this project will be created in

 ### Configure